TannerBarcelos/spendaro-api/README.md

 - Category management
 - Reporting and analytics

+>[!NOTE]
+> Our API adheres to the OpenAPI Specification, automatically generating documentation that is rendered using Scalar for an interactive, user-friendly experience.​​​​​​​​​​​​​​​​

 ## Getting Started

 To get started with the Spendaro API, follow these steps: